James Harrington (Yorkist knight): Death

 Sir James Harrington was not mentioned by any contemporary chroniclers as being present at Bosworth on 22 August 1485, and this has led some historians to believe he was present but survived.
 However, the Harrington family tradition holds that he died there, and the later Ballad of Bosworth Field claimed he, with other northern knights, brought "a mighty many" there; he was certainly excluded from the general pardon of 1486 and attainted in 1487.
 He then disappears from the records.
 According to Rosemary Horrox, there are no more references to any "James Harrington", except his Cambridge-educated nephew who fought for the rebel earl of Lincoln at the Battle of Stoke, was attainted and then pardoned before becoming Dean of York and dying there in 1512.

 As a Knight of the Body, and a member of the King's Household, it is likely that Sir James Harrington took part in Richard's fatal charge, and may have been his standard bearer.
 If he did survive the battle, it seems probable that he was dead by 1488, having been "admitted to allegiance" in 1486, proposed J.R.
 Lander, but dying "too poor, it is said, to pay Chancery clerks for his pardon."
 Ultimately, says Horrox, "even if James senior survived, the family had been extinguished as a force."

 Family

 Sir James Harrington had a (possibly illegitimate) son, John, whom he made his heir before departing on the Scottish campaign of 1480, and whom Richard III had made an esquire of the household.
 His widow Elizabeth wrote to her second husband some time after Bosworth expressing the belief that the boy had been poisoned ("a little before [or] or more probably a little after" that battle, reports Baldwin) by her ex-brother-in-law Edward Stanley, who, having received James's estates from his attainder, wished to ensure that John would not be able to seek its reversal.
 Horrox also notes that John was "reputedly poisoned."

+The irony with his feud with Thomas Stanley is that they were cousins, both being great-grandsons of Nicholas Harrington.